Minimum Stable Cut and Treewidth: Weighted Min Stable Cut

-We describe an algorithm which works in a way similar to the standard algorithm for \textsc{Max Cut} parameterized by treewidth, except that we work in a tree decomposition that is essentially a decomposition of the square of $G$.
+\begin{proof} We describe an algorithm which works in a way similar to the standard algorithm for \textsc{Max Cut} parameterized by treewidth \cite{BodlaenderJ00}, except that we work in a tree decomposition that is essentially a decomposition of the square of $G$\footnote{The square of $G$ is the graph with the same vertices as $G$ where $u,v$ are adjacent if they are at distance at most $2$ in $G$.}.
 More precisely, before we begin, we do the following: for each $v\in V$ we add to every bag of the decomposition that contains $v$ all the vertices of $N(v)$.
 It is not hard to see that we now have a decomposition of width at most $(\Delta+1)(\tw+1)$ and also that the new decomposition is still a valid tree decomposition.
 Crucially, we now also have the following property: for each $v\in V$ there exists at least one bag of the decomposition that contains all of $N[v]$.

 The algorithm now performs dynamic programming by storing for each bag the value of the best solution for each partition of $B_t$.
 As a result, the size of the DP table is $2^{O(\Delta\tw)}$.
 The only difference with the standard \textsc{Max Cut} algorithm (beyond the fact that we are looking for a cut of minimum weight) is that when we consider a bag that contains all of $N[v]$, for some $v\in V$, we discard all partitions which are unstable for $v$.
 Since the bag contains all of $N[v]$, this can be checked in time polynomial in $n$ and $\log W$ (assuming weights are given in binary). \end{proof}